Using the faster and easier Clay Towels

 The reason they are so much faster is the surface area, with the orginal clay bars falling well short of the area of a clay towels surface, that is about 6 times larger (as you can see in the image with the yellow clay bar on a towel on the right).

-Since we first got them a couple of years ago, we have found them a lot easier to use, in fact its now a rare occasion we ever go back to using the clay bars anymore.
+Since we first got them a couple of years ago, we have found them a lot faster and easier to use, in fact it's now a rare occasion we ever go back to using the clay bars anymore.

 Depending on how contaminated the surface is, a traditional clay bar will yield 10-20 uses, and the Clay Towel will provide between 30 to 50 uses, making it far more cost effective over the long run.